Alpha Librae: Properties

 Alpha Librae is about 77 ly from the Sun.

 The two brightest components of Alpha Librae form a double star moving together through space as common proper motion companions.
 They are separated in the sky by an angular distance of 231" (3'51").
 The position angle of the companion is 314 degrees.
 The brighter of the two is a white star of spectral type A3, with an apparent magnitude of 2.8.
 Its companion is a type F4 star of apparent brightness 5.2.
 They are probably members of the Castor Moving Group of stars that have a similar motion through space and share a common origin some 200 million years ago.

 Alpha^{2} Librae

-The brightest member, α^{2} Librae, is itself a spectroscopic binary system.
+The brightest member, α^{2} Librae or α Librae A, is itself a spectroscopic binary system.
 The components have similar masses (mass ratio of 0.92) but the primary has a rotational velocity three times higher than its companion, which could be caused by them having significantly misaligned spin axes or if the primary is a merger product.

 Alpha^{1} Librae

-The second member, α^{1} Librae, is separated from the primary system by around 5400 AU.
-It too is a spectroscopic binary with an orbital period of 5,870 days and an angular separation of 0.383 arcseconds; equal to about 10 AU.
+The second member, α^{1} Librae or α Librae B, is separated from the primary system by around 5360 AU.
+It too is a spectroscopic binary with an orbital period of 5,870 days and an angular separation of 0.383 arcseconds; equal to about 9 au.